ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   into the HKDF-based key derivation function.

 As a result, the two layers combine ES-DH with AES-KW and HKDF.
+When AES-CTR content encryption is used (for example, A128CTR), integrity and authentication are provided by the surrounding COSE structures rather than by CTR mode itself; see {{RFC9459}} for guidance on AES-CTR usage.

 This document reuses the CDDL defined in Section 6.2.3 of
 {{I-D.ietf-suit-firmware-encryption}} and the context information structure defined in